An almost sure KPZ relation for SLE and Brownian motion

 To illustrate the application of our main theorem, we will obtain new proofs of the a.s.\ Hausdorff dimensions of several sets, including the SLE curve for $\kappa\neq 4$, the double points of SLE, the cut points of SLE, and the intersection of two flow lines of a Gaussian free field \cite{shef-zipper,ig1,ig2,ig3,ig4}.
-We will also use our theorem to calculate the a.s.\ Hausdorff dimension of the $m$-tuple points of space-filling $\SLE_{\kappa'}$, $\kappa'\in(4,8)$ by calculating the Hausdorff dimension of the so-called $(m-2)$-tuple cone times for correlated two-dimensional Brownian motion.
+We will also use our theorem to calculate the a.s.\ Hausdorff dimension of the $m$-tuple points of space-filling $\SLE_{\kappa'}$, $\kappa'\in(4,8)$, by calculating the Hausdorff dimension of the so-called $(m-2)$-tuple cone times for correlated two-dimensional Brownian motion.
 The statement and the proof of the dimension result for $(m-2)$-tuple cone times do not rely on quantum gravity techniques or results in the remainder of the paper.

 The main motivation of our theorem is to convert SLE dimension questions into Brownian motion dimension questions, since these are often much easier to solve.
 However, the result also works in the reverse direction.
 One example of a Brownian motion set whose dimension has not yet been directly computed to our knowledge is the set of times not contained in any left cone interval.
 Under the peanosphere correspondence, this set corresponds to the $\CLE_{\kappa'}$ gasket for $\kappa'\in(4,8)$, the Hausdorff dimension of which is computed in \cite{msw-gasket,ssw09}.